tatpongkatanyukul/Learn/ScienceOfWellBeing.md

 * wanting better stuff that you don't want yet
    * chance to do the act of **kindness**
    * social connection
+   * time affluent: having time to the things that we enjoy
+   * mind control: control our own mind (not all over the place/mind wandering)
+      * meditation (also has other benefits)